Safety First at Leeds Met

-The Royal Society for the Prevention of Accidents (RoSPA) scheme looks not only at accident records but also entrants' health and safety management systems, including important practices such as strong leadership and workforce involvement.
-The awards date back 58 years and recognise commitment to continuous improvement in accident and ill health prevention at work.
+The RoSPA scheme looks not only at accident records but also entrants' health and safety management systems, including important practices such as strong leadership and workforce involvement.

-Professor Susan Price, Vice Chancellor of our University, commented: "I am delighted that we have achieved the Gold medal for occupational health and safety, in recognition of achieving five consecutive gold awards, becoming one of only three universities to achieve this high standard.
-This reflects the hard work that colleagues across the University put in consistently to ensure that we have a safe and healthy environment in which to work and study and that we constantly maintain our sector-leading performance in this area."
+Professor Susan Price, Vice Chancellor of Leeds Metropolitan University, commented: "I am delighted that we have achieved the Gold award for a fourth year running.
+It reflects the hard work that colleagues across the University put in consistently to ensure that we have a safe and healthy environment in which to work and study and that we constantly maintain our excellent performance in this area."

-The Gold medal will be presented at a ceremony at the Hilton Birmingham Metropole Hotel, at the National Exhibition Centre, on Wednesday 14 May.
+The Gold award will be presented at a ceremony, which coincides with the Safety and Health Expo 2013, at the National Exhibition Centre in Birmingham on Thursday 16 May.
 The majority of RoSPA's awards are non-competitive, awarding achievement at merit, bronze, silver and gold levels, based on a range of performance criteria.
 Competitive awards are presented in more than 20 sectors.